What is a “Mobile Workforce”?

 More Freedom for Employees

-A mobile workforce influences the corporate culture, types of teamwork and office organization.
+A mobile workforce influences corporate culture, types of teamwork and office organization.
 By having predominantly digital documents, fewer computers and local workspaces, facilities are required which are adapted to the situation.
-The new mobility concept has several advantages for employees: Usually, they have the flexibility to set their work hours, and can freely choose their work location and organize it according to their needs.
-The mobile employed align their specific form of work with their habits and resources, and deliberately contact their team colleagues as necessary.
+The new mobility concept has several advantages for employees.
+Usually, they have the flexibility to set their work hours, can choose their work location and organize it accordingly.
+Mobile workers align their specific form of work with their habits and resources, and contact their team colleagues as necessary.
 This flexible work style allows them more freedom to develop creative potential.
 They can seek out locations specific to their personal preferences and tasks, and arrange for the use of various devices depending on their situation: for example PCs in the home office, laptops in team meetings, tablets for customer calls, or smartphones on the road.